This post may contain affiliate links. See our disclosure policy.

 - Preheat oven to 350 degrees.
 Spray bottom of 9×13 pan with cooking spray.
 Spread ½ c. of soup mixture in bottom of pan.

-- Layer in the following order: ½ of the rice (press down firmly in pan), 1 ½ c. cheddar cheese, ½ of shredded chicken mixture, ½ can corn, ½ can black beans, ½ of soup mixture, remaining rice (press down firmly in pan), remaining shredded chicken, remaining corn, remaining black beans, remaining soup mixture.
+- Layer in the following order: ½ of the rice (press down into soup mixture), 1 ½ c. cheddar cheese, ½ of shredded chicken, ½ can corn, ½ can black beans, ½ of soup mixture, remaining rice (press down firmly in pan), remaining shredded chicken, remaining corn, remaining black beans.

 This recipe says it takes 55 minutes to make, then in step one it says to slow cook the chicken for 4 hours!
 This is the second time one of your recipes have messed up my dinner plans because the total cook time is wrong.